208 RETAIL MERCHANDISING TERMS

 Wood (Veneer) Display

 Displays using thin sheets of real wood applied over a substrate like MDF or plywood.
+Also known as HPL or Melamine.

 ———————————————————————————————————————